Vijayindra Tirtha: Life

 Almost nothing is known about his early life and family.
 Most of the information on Vijayindra is derived from a few inscriptions and two hagiographies: Rāghavendra Vijaya and Guruguṇastavana.
 Born as Vitthalācharya in a Kannada-speaking Deshastha Madhva Brahmin family, he studied Vedanta, Mimamsa and Nyaya under the philosopher Vyasatirtha.
 He also received training in Kavya (poetics), Natya (drama) and Alankara (rhetoric).
-Aged 25, he moved to Kumbakonam at the behest of Surendra Tirtha, the erstwhile pontiff of the Vibhudendra mutt.
+Aged 25, he moved to Kumbakonam at the behest of Surendra Tirtha, the erstwhile pontiff of the Dhakshinadi Kavindra mutt.
 Vitthala eventually succeeded Surendra as the pontiff with the title Vijayīndra Tīrtha.